Smoked Salmon & Baby Leek Frittata

 1. Preheat the oven to 375°.

 2. Heat 1 tablespoon olive oil in a large oven-safe skillet over medium heat.
-Add the sliced potatoes to the skillet and sauté for about 6 to 8 minutes, until tender but firm.
+Add the sliced potatoes to the skillet, season with salt and pepper, and then sauté for about 6 to 8 minutes, until tender but firm.
 Remove from the skillet.
-Add another tablespoon of oil, then add the peppers, leeks, spinach and garlic.
+Add another tablespoon of oil, then add the greens.
 Sauté for an additional 1 to 2 minutes or until the greens are just wilted.
-Season vegetables with salt and pepper.
+Season with salt and pepper.
 Remove from the skillet.

 3. In a medium bowl, beat together the eggs, cheese and thyme with a pinch of salt and pepper.
-Return the potatoes to the skillet, arranging in an even layer.
-Top with vegetable mixture and then pour eggs evenly over the vegetables.
+Return the potatoes to the skillet, arranging in an even layer at the bottom.
+Top with the greens and then pour eggs evenly over.
 Drizzle olive oil around the edge of the pan to ensure easy removal.

 4. Transfer to the oven and bake for 15-20 minutes, until the eggs have completely set in the center.
 Serve straight out of the skillet, cut into wedges, or flip onto a serving plate.